10 tips for staying productive while working from home

 1. Start each workday in the same way

 Our brains are wired for routine.
-Start each workday off in the same way: set your alarm clock at the same hour, have breakfast (if you usually do) and check your work email to begin your day—in short, do exactly what you used to do when you were getting ready to go to the office.
+Start each workday off in the same way: set your alarm clock at the same hour, have breakfast (if you usually do) and check your work email to begin your day—in short, create a morning routine that allows you to ease into your day, even though you aren't heading out the door.
 These are all cues that your brain needs to shift into work mode.

 2. Change into work clothes